Current Environment:

 Shockwave therapy is used to reduce pain and promote healing from tendinopathy and many other sports injuries.
 Some examples include:

-• foot pain: plantar fasciitis and Achilles’ tendinopathy
+• Foot pain: plantar fasciitis and Achilles’ tendinopathy

-• Achilles' tendinopathies
+• Achilles' tendonopathies

-• knee pain: patella tendinopathy (jumper’s knee)
+• Knee pain: patella tendinopathy (jumper’s knee)

-• leg pain: hamstring injuries
+• Leg pain: hamstring injuries

-• hip pain: rectus femoris and lateral hip pain with gluteal tendinopathies
+• Hip pain: rectus femoris and lateral hip pain with gluteal tendinopathies

-• elbow pain: Little League elbow and tennis elbow
+• Elbow pain: Little League elbow and tennis elbow

-• shoulder pain: rotator cuff injuries
+• Shoulder pain: rotator cuff injuries

 How does shockwave therapy work?